raslenfr/TChangi-Ecommerce-Website/README.md

-# Changi: E-Commerce Barter Website 🛒💰
+# TChangi: E-Commerce Barter Website 🛒💰

-I’m thrilled to share **Changi**, my first e-commerce barter website!
+I’m thrilled to share **TChangi**, my first e-commerce barter website!
-Changi allows users to **exchange items they no longer need** for items they want, promoting **sustainability, savings, and community connections**.
+TChangi allows users to **exchange items they no longer need** for items they want, promoting **sustainability, savings, and community connections**.
 Every item traded gives it a **new life instead of being thrown away**, making everyone a winner! 🌟

 ---